From Ádolfs Ers' book "Vidzeme in the Struggle for Freedom" about the refugees' journey in Valka

 Page 111

-Northern Latvia, Valka, the cradle of national thought, a good place for that purpose.
-And on February 3, 1919, the head of government in Tallinn agreed with the head of the Estonian government on the organization of the Latvian army in northern Latvia.
-Already on February 3, the Provisional Government appointed Markas Gailīte, an engineer, as the Commander-in-Chief of the Northern Latvian Armed Forces, Jānis Zemitāns, the Commander-in-Chief of the Northern Latvian Armed Forces, and Lieutenant Lauri, the Commander-in-Chief of Valka.
+Northern Latvia, Valka, the cradle of national thought, was a good place for such a goal.
+And on February 3, 1919, the head of government Ulmanis in Tallinn agreed with the head of the Estonian government on the organization of Latvian troops in Northern Latvia.
+Already on February 3, the Provisional Government appointed engineer Marks Gailītē as its plenipotentiary for civil affairs in Northern Latvia, captain Jorģis Zemitāns as the commander-in-chief of the Northern Latvian troops, J. Ramāns as the plenipotentiary in Tallinn, and lieutenant Lauri as the commandant of Valka.

-In order to inform the population about the events and the actions of the government in Valka, the newspaper "Jaunā Dzīve" started to be published at the same time on February 20.
-The newspaper had 24 issues, it stopped on April 17, when the newspaper "People's Voice" was headed by the popular editor of "Līduma" in Valka.
-"Jaunā Dzīve" came out at the expense of Valka public employees.
-Its editor was teacher K. Gulbis and co-editor Jānis Porietis.
+To inform the population about the events and the government's actions in Valka, the newspaper "Jaunā Dzīve" began to be published, at the same rapid time, on February 20.
+The newspaper published 24 issues, it stopped on April 17, when the editor of the popular "Līduma" in Valka, O. Nonāka, was preparing to publish the newspaper "Tautas Balss".
+"Jaunā Dzīve" was published at the expense of Valka's public workers.
+Its editor was the teacher K. Gulbis and co-editor Jānis Porietis.

-Public outburst
+Public enthusiasm

-Public work in Valka was called to all sides.
-Public organizations and their employees, as well as the incomplete Land Council, could not do all this successfully, which is why the Red Cross Society of Northern Latvia was established, which would take care of the Latvian army and the population physically and morally.
-Dr. was elected the chairman of the association.
-Jānis Lībietis, for his members Eleonors Jansons and Pauls Skrīveri, the secretary was Jānis Dzirkalis, the cashier Jānis Stiprais, his member Pēteris Pakalns, the foreman Jānis Ķimens, all of whom undertook to work without remuneration.
+Public work in Valka called from all sides.
+Public organizations and their employees, as well as the incomplete Land Council, could not successfully accomplish all this, therefore the Northern Latvian Red Cross Society was founded, which would provide for the Latvian troops and the population physically and morally.
+Dr. Jānis Lībieti was elected chairman of the society, his members were Mrs. Eleonora Jansona and Paula Skrīveri, the secretary was Jānis Dzirkalis, the treasurer was Jānis Stiprais, his member was Pēteris Pakalns, the foreman was Jānis Ķimens, all of whom undertook to work without remuneration.

 Page 114